 Believe I beguiled them with nightly un-doings.

 This new Penelope, while breaking her silence, also breaks the glass of hypocrisy.
 Her revelations are implicit, they all pass through the denial of the tradition.
-Starting from the claimed trick of the shroud, allegory of Penelope’s cunning and faithfulness, she rejects the clichés about herself.
+Starting from the claimed trick of the shroud, an allegory of Penelope’s cunning and faithfulness, she rejects the clichés about herself.
 Ulysses can believe whatever he wants, but they both know the truth.
 And the truth is that they are not a perfect couple and that between them there is now an unbridgeable distance.

 Penelope: a modern wife

-In doing this, she is far closer to a twenty-first century wife than an ancient Greek one.
+In doing this, she is far closer to a twenty-first-century wife than an ancient Greek one.
 No Greek wife would ever say anything like this, because, actually, there was no hypocrisy about the respective sexual behavior of the two spouses.
 Men could have as many women as they wanted, and wives, although secreted in the gynaeceum, were notoriously suspected.
 In the Odyssey, it is said that it is not wise to leave Penelope at home alone with the suitors.
-But not because she doesn’t know how to keep them away, but rather because she doesn’t want to.
+But not because she doesn’t know how to keep them away, but instead because she doesn’t want to.
 This aspect does not seem to match well with the irreproachable Penelope who prevailed in the tradition of the following centuries.
 But if these two sides are contradictory, it is because the Odyssey reflects both men’s desires and fears about women.